markbutton/weather-app/DESIGN.md

 A: mock data class.
 Need more research on mock data frameworks.
 What level of unit test should I have?

 ### Q: Deployment considerations?
-A: Will there be automation?
+A: FREE for now.
+Will there be automation?
 How easy is it to build?

 ### Q: Will I need end to end test?
 A: Set up basic e2e framework with a simple test.
 What end to end test should I run?S